 1. Immune System Support

-Researchers at the Department of Physiology & Biophysics at Georgetown University Medical Center said, “New, safe agents are needed to…overcome harmful organisms… Based on our previous experience and that of others, we postulated that herbal essential oils, such as those of Origanum (oregano oil)…offer such possibilities.”
+Researchers at Georgetown University Medical Center said, “New, safe agents are needed to…overcome harmful organisms… Based on our previous experience and that of others, we postulated that herbal essential oils, such as those of Origanum (oregano oil)…offer such possibilities.”

 2. Protection Against Harmful Organisms